 These efforts will safeguard human and animal health and livelihoods in locations in Africa, Asia, and Latin America where new pandemic threats are likely to emerge.
 (Source: PIOET Fact Sheet / USAID)

 In March of 2016, I filed a FOIA to USAID for all documents pertaining to the accomplishments of this program.
-Although still an open FOIA request, I did start receiving documents in June of 2016.
-I will update this page as more records are released.
+The FOIA request resulted in multiple responses and document releases.
+They are all below.

 First Interim Release, June 9, 2016 [2,200 Pages, 69MB]